Kamehameha Schools: Campuses and governance

 Kamehameha Schools operates three campuses, which together served 5,398 students K-12 in the 2011–12 school year.
 The main campus, established in 1887 as the Kamehameha Schools for Boys, occupies 600 acre on Kapālama Heights in Honolulu and served 3,200 students, including 550 boarding students from the Neighbor Islands (i.e., the Hawaiian Islands other than Oahu).
 The campus has more than 70 buildings, including numerous classroom buildings, dormitories, and maintenance shops.
 It also features extensive athletic facilities, including a 3,000-seat stadium, an Olympic-size swimming pool, three gymnasiums, and several tennis courts.

 In 2010, Kamehameha undertook a $118.5 million construction project featuring a brand-new middle school, a Hawaiian cultural center, a new athletics building, and a parking structure.
 The Kaʻiwakīloumoku Hawaiian Cultural Center opened in October 2012, followed by the other projects in 2013.

 The 180 acre Maui campus, established in 1996 in Pukalani, served 1,084 students.
-The 300 acre campus on the island of Hawaii, established in 2001 in Keaʻau, served 1,118 students.
-In addition to these three campuses, Kamehameha Schools operates thirty-one preschools throughout Hawaii, which served 1,317 students statewide.
+The 300 acre campus on the island of Hawaiʻi, established in 2001 in Keaʻau, served 1,118 students.
+In addition to these three campuses, Kamehameha Schools operates thirty-one preschools throughout Hawaiʻi, which served 1,317 students statewide.

 The five-member Board of Trustees of the Estate of Bernice Pauahi Bishop administers the Schools.
 Each trustee may serve up to two five-year terms.
 The 1999 reorganization limited Board micromanagement.
 A Chief Executive Officer manages day-to-day operations and has autonomy over educational matters.

 In April 2021, Kamehameha Schools opened the Kalanihookaha Community Learning Center in Nānākuli.